QuantLet/SDA_2023_Rental_Prices/README.md

 ## HSG, Fall 2023 - Group 1 project

-Welcome to our Quantlet named "**Predicive analytics for rental prices using diverse machine learning methods: Zurich case study**"
+Welcome to our Quantlet named "**Predictive Analytics for Rental Prices: Zurich Case Study**"

-The project intented to extract and clean web data from the homelisting website Immobilier.ch for the region of Zurich.
-In addition, shapefiles from open source Zurich Stadt that allows to leverage spatial data and create more covariate to perform predicive analysis.
+The project intended to extract and clean web data from Immobilier.ch for the region of Zurich.
+In addition, shapefiles from open-source Zurich Stadt allow us to leverage spatial data and create more covariates to perform predictive analysis.

-Please follow those instruction to reproduce our results:
+Please ensure that you download all the files within this folder before executing the code and follow the instructions below to reproduce our results:

 0) Download the files on your machines
    Make sure to extract zip files.
 In particular, merge the content of "ZH canton part 1" and "ZH canton part 2" into a single folder called "ZH canton"